syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ### Version Mismatch

-If the application is registered with another version's license key, the following error message will pop up when launching the application.
+If the application is registered with a different version's license key, the following error message will pop up when launching the application.
+The license key version must match the installed Syncfusion version (for example, a v17.1.0.32 license cannot be used with v18.x assemblies).
+Refer to this [KB](https://www.syncfusion.com/kb/8976/how-to-generate-license-key-for-licensed-products) for help generating a version-specific key.

 **Error Message:** The included Syncfusion<sup style="font-size:70%">&reg;</sup> license ({Registered Version}) is invalid for version {Required version}.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/licensing-errors#version-mismatch) for more information.